justi1jc/FPS/README.md

 ### Base FPS Features
 * Transition between ragdoll and up-right states for proper ragdolling.
 * Visual hit indicator.
+* Adjust staggering to be less common and more stat-based.

 ### Conquest gamemode
 * Create ConquestArena.cs